 Tip #6: Get the Right Legal Help

-Work with a criminal defense attorney familiar with NYC court procedures.
+Work with a criminal defense attorney familiar with Queens criminal court procedures.
 Not every lawyer handles these cases regularly, and the wrong advice could hurt you more than help.

 Tip #7: Don’t Miss Your Court Date